Footpaths Around the Reservoirs

-With the first section at Lovers' Lane successfully completed, from Monday 27 Nov attention turns to a section of the footpaths at the opposite side of Mugdock Reservoir – a stretch which runs along the side of Mugdock Road, at the end nearest to Mugdock Causeway - have been successfully completed, although we will be returning to Lovers' Lane at the end of the project for some remedial work.
+Lovers' Lane and the section on the opposite side of Mugdock Reservoir – a stretch which runs along the side of Mugdock Road, at the end nearest to Mugdock Causeway - have been successfully completed, although we will be returning to Lovers' Lane at the end of the project for some remedial work.

-The section is expected to be completed before the Christmas break.
+This section is expected to be completed by the end of April.

 To help minimise disruption the improvement work is being carried out in phases and on a rolling-basis around the reservoirs.
 The reservoirs are very much ‘open for business’ during these works, however, we need to close off the sections of paths we’re working on both for health and safety reasons and for good progress to be made.